Nutrition Bar Information

 - A high-protein bar (or other high-protein snack) after strenuous exercise may help older people build a little more muscle, but most people don't need extra protein.

 - Don't judge a bar by how many added vitamins and minerals it has.
-You're better off getting these from natural food sources or a multivitamin/mineral pill that provides 100 percent of the Daily Values.
+You're better off getting these from natural food sources.

-Source: Originally published in The University of California, Berkeley Wellness Letter (August 2011)
+Source: Adapted from The University of California, Berkeley Wellness Letter (August 2011)